-You, your teen, and your doctor should discuss whether antidepressant medicine might help your teen.
+You, your teen, and your provider should discuss whether antidepressant medicine might help your teen.
 Medicine is more important if your teen is severely depressed.
 In these cases, talk therapy alone cannot be effective.

 The two most common SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
 These are approved to treat depression in teenagers.
-Prozac isalso approved for children age 8 and older.
+Prozac is also approved for children age 8 and older.

 Another type of antidepressants, called tri-cyclics, is not approved for use in teens.

 There are risks and side effects with taking antidepressants.
 Your teen's provider can help manage these side effects.
 In a small number of teens, these medicines can make them more depressed and give them more suicidal thoughts.
 If this happens, you or your teen should talk to the provider right away.

 If you, your teen, and your provider decide that your teen will take an antidepressant, make sure that: